 were found all along the banks of the river.
 There are still large piles

 of middens out along the shore at Culleenamore at the west end of the penninsula.

 Local woodcarving mythologist Michael Quirke explains the mythology of the local godesses.

 The Garavogue is the elder of a trinity of godesses in County Sligo.
 She is a witch, hag, or wise old woman who, in local folklore, is said to have built the cairns both here and in Loughcrew.
 In local mythology Garavogue lived in the cairn on Sliabh Da Ean, and there are a set of stories about her and Mad King Sweeney, the Donegal chieftain who was cursed by a Christain cleric.
 If you ever happen to be passing through Sligo town, pay a visit to local woodcarver and mythologist Michael Quirke, who tells great versions of the local myths in his shop in Wine Street.

-County Sligo has one of the heaviest concentrations of ringforts found anywhere in Ireland and there are many of them on the peninsula, including a fine example near Carrowmore.
+County Sligo has one of the heaviest concentrations of ringforts found anywhere in Ireland, and there are many of them on the peninsula, including some fine examples near Carrowmore.
 Ringforts generally date to the early Christian period, and were houses of farmers.
-In our folklore they are called 'fairy forts' and there are many, many stories told about them: lights were seen in them, music (and tunes) was heard by people passing by at night, many great stories.
+In Irish folklore they are called fairy forts and there are many stories told about them: lights were seen in them, music (and tunes) was heard by people passing by at night.